Cledersonbc/cypress-organo/README.md

 This is an automation project for [Organo](https://github.com/Cledersonbc/organo).
+This project is using BDD (Behavior Developtment Driven) with Gherkin language.

 <p style="text-align: center">
     <img src="./cypress/fixtures/organo-cypress.png">